carlobortolan/embloy/README.md

 ## How it Works

-To get started, simply visit [our website](http://embloy.com/) and create a new account or log in with an existing account.
+To get started, simply visit [www.embloy.com](http://embloy.com/) and create a new account or log in with an existing account.
 It's that easy!

 ## Running on Docker